gmile/gmile.github.io/2016-02-19-rails-state-of-mind-pt1.md

 published: false
 ---

+By brining up these memories, I want to explore where, when and how the "seed was planted".
+I want to understand what resulted in me having the values I have right now.
+And, ultimately, how did I come to change my attitute towards developing using Ruby on Rails, which I will explore in later posts.

 When in 2009 I first started reading 3rd edition of Agile Developer, I was still using Windows.
 I had some successful experience designing simple web pages in pure HTML/CSS (oh, I loved Macromedia/Adobe Fireworks!), but I had 0 experience in developing web application that implied interaction with user, like saving user’s input in DB, for example.
 I didn’t know anything about databases, what an application server is and how do I generate a private/public key pair.

 I was going to write a blog in Ruby on Rails.
 While on a paper, blog didn’t look like a hard task to tackle.
 You have what, posts, comments and categories?
 That sounds easy.
 Besides, I’ve heard that with Rails you can write a blog in 15 minutes.
 With that I knew I could easily get some help on the internet.